Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Chum the Water**: You learn the *Summon Beast* spell and can cast it once a long rest without spending mana, hower it must be in the form of a shark and take the water envoirment.

+_You gain +1 to hit and attack rolls using this magical weapon_

 ---
 ## Seekers Armguard